 So, what is Noom?
 Noom is a health app designed by behavioral psychologists, nutritionists, and personal trainers to help you lose weight.
 The app, which Noom says has helped over 1.5 million people lose weight, allows you to:

 - Generate a personalized calorie breakdown based on a series of lifestyle questions

 - Track the foods you eat but searching a database (similar to My Fitness Pal)

 - Log exercise, weight, blood pressure and blood sugar

 - Receive in-app 1:1 health coaching during business hours

 - Stay motivated with interactive articles

 Now, let’s talk about the pros (gathered from a large variety of reviews).
-It is scientifically validated as Noom has been scientifically studied (although minimally) and shown to help people lose weight and keep it off.
+It is scientifically validated, as Noom has been scientifically studied (although minimally) and shown to help people lose weight and keep it off.
 In one study among almost 36,000 people who were Noom users, almost 80% reported weight loss while using the app for a median of 267 days.
-A second, much (much!) smaller study among just 43 overweight and obese Noom participants found that the plan led to a 5% loss of body weight.
+A second, much smaller study among just 43 overweight and obese Noom participants found that the plan led to a 5% loss of body weight.
 Another positive is that no food is off-limits, so if you want an apple pie, you can have it.
-You might get a tiny note on your food tracker telling you that you’ve gone over your portion limit for red foods, but you’ll also receive encouraging words for tacking at all.
+You might get a tiny note on your food tracker telling you that you’ve gone over your portion limit for red foods.
+You’ll also receive encouraging words for tacking at all.